Demetria Hester: Early life and education

 Demetria Hester moved from Tennessee to the Pacific Northwest searching for a fresh start for herself and her two children.
-She first moved to Washington state, then to Portland in 2014.
-She has worked at a restaurant, studied at the Art Institute of Portland and become a sous chef.
+She first moved to the state of Washington, then to Portland, Oregon in 2014.
+She worked at a restaurant, studied at the Art Institute of Portland and become a sous chef.
 Hester is fond of the cartoon character SpongeBob SquarePants.

 Surviving a racist attack

-Hester survived a verbal and physical assault by white supremacist and murderer Jeremy Joseph Christian on 25 May 2017, while waiting for the light-rail train in Portland.
+Hester survived a verbal and physical assault by white supremacist and murderer Jeremy Joseph Christian on May 25, 2017, while waiting for the light-rail train in Portland.
 Hester claims police did not take her seriously when they responded to the incident.
 The next day, Christian fatally stabbed two men and injured a third on a different train in what is known as the 2017 Portland train attack.
 Hester testified against Christian at his trial.

 Activism and arrest

 Hester became a visible leader during the 2020 summer-long George Floyd Protests, and is a founder and lead organizer of Moms United for Black Lives, a group that participates in protests to end police violence against Black people.
 This group is led by a collective of Black women, including Don't Shoot Portland’s founder Teressa Raiford and Danialle James.

-Hester was arrested at the George Floyd Protests in early on 10 August 2020, booked on suspicion of disorderly conduct and interfering with a police officer, and held in the Multnomah County Jail.
+Hester was arrested at the George Floyd Protests on August 10, 2020, booked on suspicion of disorderly conduct and interfering with a police officer, and held in the Multnomah County Jail.
 Later, Multnomah County District Attorney Mike Schmidt declined to prosecute Hester and other protesters who were charged with small nonviolent offenses.
-All charges have been dropped.
+All charges were dropped.

-Hester led a group from Moms United for Black Lives to Washington, D.C. on January 20, 2020, for Martin Luther King Day, an occasion which she called a "beautiful and epic moment in history."
+Hester led a group from Moms United for Black Lives to Washington, D.C., on January 20, 2020, for Martin Luther King Day, an occasion which she called a "beautiful and epic moment in history."